 No, however, this program does accept Wards of the State Tuition Waivers.
 For more information about UF EEP, and State Agency Employee waivers, please click here.

-If you are a veteran seeking financial aid, visit UF’s Veterans Office of the University Registrar: Information for Veterans web site.
+If you are a veteran seeking financial aid, visit UF’s Office of Student Veteran Services web site.
 Some shelters are willing to raise funds from private donors to sponsor advanced training for shelter veterinarians.